-Creating an Emergency Plan Amidst the COVID19 PandemicEstablishing an Emergency Plan
+Creating an Emergency Plan Amidst the COVID19 PandemicSarah E.J.
+Collier, JD

-As COVID-19 continues to spread across our state, having an emergency plan is more important than ever.
-Whether you have a boarding facility (small or large) or care for your own horses, we urge you to have a plan in place in the event you (and/or your staff) become ill.
+As COVID-19 continues to create challenges in our daily lives, having an emergency plan is more important than ever.
+Whether you own your own horse or have a boarding facility (small or large), we urge you to have a plan in place in the event you (and/or your staff) become ill.
 Things to keep in mind when creating a plan are:

 1) Who will care for the horses if I fall ill and am unable to care for them?

 If an individual or two do not come to mind, there are many emergency care taker groups being formed (Long Island being one of them).
 Connecting with a group like this or reaching out to your local equine community could help you create a safety net to ensure your horses are cared for in the event you become ill.
 Also, make sure you name at least one person who is not part of your immediate household.
 Covid-19 is highly contagious and if you contract COVID-19, there is a strong likelihood others in your household will either contract it or they will need to self-quarantine.

 2) What feed and supplements are my horses getting?

 If someone does need to step in and care for your horse, it's important to have the horse's feed schedule laid out for that individual.
 This should be in a spot easily accessible to others such as in the feed room, office, tack room or cabinet in the barn.
 If you have multiple horses, be sure to include pasture/stall location, photos and descriptive markings so the individual can easily identify the horses.

 3) Do I have enough feed, supplements and hay to last me 30 days?